12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Square or rectangular shape with cut corners and brilliant-style cuts.
+• Square or rectangular shape with cut corners and brilliant-style facets.

-• Combines brilliance and fire of Round Brilliant Cut with clean lines of Emerald Cut.
+• Combines the fire of the round brilliant with the clean lines of the emerald cut.

 10. Heart Cut Diamond